Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 ## Section V: Risks and Challenges

+Despite traction across categories, cross-cutting risks threaten sustainability.
 While the DePIN model presents a powerful new paradigm for infrastructure, its path to mainstream adoption is fraught with significant risks and challenges.
 These hurdles span the regulatory, economic, and technical domains, and overcoming them is critical for long-term viability.

 ### Market and Economic Risks